-Highlights: Quiet, Independent, Inquisitive
+Highlights: Quiet, Independent, Curious

 We picked the Basenji as a low maintenance dogs for a few reasons.
 The main reason being that they’re truly independent dogs who don’t mind spending some time alone.
 In a way, you can think of them an “introverted” dogs.

 The best part of the Basenji is how quiet they are.
 In fact, these dogs don’t even bark.
 Thanks to their flat larynxes, they’re just not capable of barking.
-Instead, they’ll make a yodel sound that’s more fascinating than annoying.
+Instead, they’ll make a yodel sound that’s a lot more fascinating than annoying.